 The Orff Echo Editorial Board is soliciting articles for the Fall 2020 issue.
-The featured topic is “Artistic Citizenship: The Impact of Participatory Music.”
+The featured topic is “Artistic Citizenship.”
 The deadline for submissions is February 15, 2020.

-“Artistic Citizenship: The Impact of Participatory Music” seeks to explore how “participatory music” (as opposed to “presentational music”) helps us evolve not only as individuals, but also as a society, a community.
+“Artistic Citizenship” seeks to explore how “participatory music- and arts- making” (as opposed to passively receiving “presentational art”) helps us evolve not only as individuals, but also as a society, a community.

 We invite various types of submissions, such as (1) philosophical and theoretical work reflecting the application of the Schulwerk; (2) interpretation and adaptation of Orff pedagogical techniques for music and other teachings; (3) empirical and/or historical research related to the Schulwerk; (4) articles that support AOSA’s diversity statement.

 We encourage writers to consider the following questions: